Individual Pages: D.Va | Reinhardt | Roadhog

 - Do Androids Dream?: She was a firm believer that A.I.s and Omnics have souls just like humans.

 - Killed Offscreen: Jeff Kaplan confirmed that Mina died in the lab explosion depicted in Echo's origin story.

-- Odd Friendship: With McCree, who was assigned by Dr. Liao to guard Echo.
-Both struck up a friendship and out of respect for the memories of her, McCree freed Echo from captivity so she could rejoin Overwatch.
+- Odd Friendship: With Cassidy, who was assigned by Dr. Liao to guard Echo.
+Both struck up a friendship and out of respect for the memories of her, Cassidy freed Echo from captivity so she could rejoin Overwatch.

 - One Extra Member: Originally the Strike Team was described as a Five-Man Band consisting of Morrison, Reyes, Amari, Lindholm, and Wilhelm.
 Liao wasn't mentioned until later.

 Appearances (comics): "Uprising" (mentioned)

 A civilian who became the leader of Overwatch in the last year of its original existence.
 The Petras Act that disbanded Overwatch was named after him.

 - Ambiguous Situation: The Petras Act that made all Overwatch activity illegal was named after him, but whether or not he was actively involved in the act to disband Overwatch is unknown.

 - The Ghost: Hasn't made an onscreen appearance, or even a vocal one, as he tried to contact Morrison to no avail.